Jimwi/ilets_words/day6/2 20210826_fa_01_transcript.md

 You spent three weeks in Afghanistan.
 The first round of your trip was in Kandahar with the Afghan military before the Afghan government fell.
 What impression did you get in the provinces, like, outside of, you know, Kabul and Kandahar about how the people who live there felt about the Taliban?
 Because it seems like a lot of people were very unhappy with the Afghan government, which had a reputation for being very corrupt.
 Did they feel like the Taliban would be worse?

 WARD: So I think the Taliban has one advantage on its side, which is that their version of Sharia law may be `draconian` and harsh, but they have a reputation for implementing swift justice and it's not corrupt.
 It may be harsh, but it's not corrupt.
 And so that does gain them a lot of supporters.
-I would also say in rural areas - and I think it's hard for a lot of Am ericans to kind of get their head around this - but women's education and issues like this are really considered `tangential` to the primary considerations of everyday life.
+I would also say in rural areas - and I think it's hard for a lot of Americans to kind of get their head around this - but women's education and issues like this are really considered `tangential` to the primary considerations of everyday life.
 And so whether you're in government-held territory or whether you're in Taliban-held territory, it's just not a focus, things like girls' education.

 The thing that I heard again and again from a lot of people was we don't care who's in charge.
 We just want peace.
 We just want to be able to leave our homes without fear of airstrikes or gunfire or - and this is interesting to me because it's exactly what the Taliban capitalized on in the late '90s when they came to power, that they were dealing with a `populace` that was so exhausted and worn down by `incessant` brutality and violence that they were willing to surrender so many of their rights if they would get security `in return`.
 And that's basically, on a fundamental level, I think, the Faustian bargain that the Taliban has made with much of Afghanistan's public.
 It's not that everybody is `clamoring` to embrace their version of Sharia, but people are tired and frightened and they just want peace.